Course Outline

 Introduction

-• The case for SOS (Single-Sign-On-Authentication) for government
+• The case for Single-Sign-On (SSO) Authentication for government operations

 • Software components